White Noise Machines for Sleep: Enhance Your Restful Night

 Using a Sound Machine Safely and Effectively

-• Trial Period: Give yourself one to two weeks to adapt to the new sound environment.
-It may take time for your body and mind to adjust.
+• Trial Period: Give yourself one to two weeks to adjust to the new sound pattern.

 Impact of Noise on Sleep Quality